 Readability Test Tool checks how readable is the text under the specific URL.

 Internal linking helps you enrich your content with additional useful information for readers while attracting attention to the related content you’ve created.
-Also, internal linking is one of the SEO essentials – it has a big influence on search engine bots’ behavior.
+Also, internal linking is one of the SEO on page essentials – it has a big influence on search engine bots’ behavior.
 Crawler starts visiting pages that could otherwise be lost.
 And in case you did not have time to dive deep into backlink building, internal linking may be a good place to start.

 Check out this article for more information: 3 Internal Linking Strategies for SEO and Conversions.